 NCF deposits its cash in a national financial institution and at times the account balance may exceed the federally insured limit.
-At December 31, 2022 and 2021, NCF's checking account balances did not exceed the federally insured limit.

-In addition, as part of NCF's investment in BRAF's investment pool at December 31, 2022 and 2021, a portion was held in cash money market funds which are in excess of FDIC insurance limits.
+In addition, as part of NCF's investment in BRAF's investment pool at December 31, 2023 and 2022, a portion was held in cash money market funds which are in excess of FDIC insurance limits.
 Amounts in excess of this limit are not insured or guaranteed by the FDIC.